 It’s easy to skip a pill, though.
 That could make you more likely to get pregnant.
 If you forget 2 days in a row, doctors suggest that, in addition to doubling your pills for a couple of days, you wait 7 days until you have sex again, or use a backup form of birth control.

 Minipill.
-The minipill slows the egg in your fallopian tubes, thickens mucus in your cervix, and thins the lining of your uterus so an egg can’t implant.
+The minipill slows the egg in your fallopian tubes, thickens mucus in your cervix, and thins the lining of your uterus so a fertilized egg can’t implant.
 It also sometimes stops ovulation.

 It’s even more important than for the combination pill to take your minipill at the same time every day.
 If you miss the time by even 3 hours, you could increase the chances of an unwanted pregnancy.
 If you forget a pill, take it as soon as you remember and use condoms or another backup method for at least 2 days.
 Then, take your next pill at the usual time.
 This could mean that you take 2 pills in 1 day.